Carthage Seminars on Cultural Pluralism and Political Liberties

 The Third Annual Reset Dialogues Seminars on Pluralism in North Africa

 29 June – 03 July, 2020

 Reset Dialogues on Civilizations | Reset Dialogues US | The Tunisian Academy of Sciences, Letters, and Arts (Beit al-Hikma)

 With the support of the Henry Luce Foundation and the Konrad Adenauer Foundation

-Streaming LIVE NOW!
+Watch the full LIVE STREAM!
 CLICK HERE